 Our second solution is what’s called a direct call plan.
 You would purchase a 1-800 number that the customer would know as their services number.
 Whenever a client wants to call you relating to the services we offer, they would use the services number, and our reception team can see which white label company to answer the phone as.
 Then we would answer the phone as your company.
 “Thanks for calling (insert your company name).
 How can I help you today?”

 What are the Advantages of Front Facing vs. Back-End White Label Solutions?

 1. Fewer Layers

-When providing a front-facing service, if the customer asks a technical question related to the marketing campaigns that we’re managing for them, then we’re already on the phone to answer for them right at that moment!
-Less waiting for our customers simply means better communication and ultimately better results as work is accomplished more quickly.
+When providing a front-facing service, if the customer asks a technical question related to the marketing campaigns that we’re managing for them, we’re already on the phone to answer for them right at that moment!
+Less waiting for our customers means better communication and ultimately better results as work is accomplished more quickly.

 2. Easily Scalable

 It doesn’t matter if you have one client or 5,000 clients.
 With the front-facing model, you’re able to scale this without bringing in middleman Account Executives to manage communication.
 The only thing you’ll have to worry about regularly is billing the client!

 Retention of a customer’s business is one of the most important Key Performance Indicators (KPIs) we measure!
 We have constantly proven when we are front-facing with a client that we can retain their business a lot longer!
 Our average retention rate is measured in years, compared to the industry standard of only holding on to a client for months.
 As of the writing of this article, our average client sticks with us for three and a half years.
 Of course, we have plenty of clients that are with us a lot longer and some clients that only stick for two months, but our high average is the key to our and your success.

 4. You Get to Focus on What You’re Good At